The Bruhat Order on Symmetric Groups via Intrinsic Coverings of Compositions: Introduction

 This work is arranged as follows.
 In Section \ref{sec:preliminaries}, we introduce the main definitions of the combinatorics of the symmetric group.
 In Section \ref{sec:newposet}, we define the poset for the set of staircase compositions $\mathcal{C}_n$ and derive some intrinsic properties.
-To conclude, in Section \ref{sec:equivalence}, we prove the equivalence between this poset in $\mathcal{C}_n$ and the strong Bruhat order of $S_n$.
+In Section \ref{sec:equivalence}, we prove the equivalence between this poset in $\mathcal{C}_n$ and the strong Bruhat order of $S_n$.
+To conclude, in Section \ref{sec:rem_ins_comp}, we introduce both the removing and inserting algorithms over the compositions.